cssr-tools/pyopmnearwell/README.md

 Norway Subsurface Conference, Bergen, Norway, April 2024. doi: 10.2118/218477-MS.
 1. von Schultzendorff, P., Sandve, T.H., Kane, B., Landa-Marbán, D., Both, J.W., Nordbotten, J.M., 2024.
 A Machine-Learned Near-Well Model in OPM Flow, presented at ECMOR 2024, European Association of Geoscientists & Engineers, Sep.
 2024, pp. 1–23. doi: 10.3997/2214-4609.202437033.
 1. Lliguizaca, J.R., Landa-Marbán, D., Gasda, S.E., Sandve, T.H., Alcorn, Z.P., 2024.
 Data-Driven Predictions of CO2 EOR Numerical Studies Using Machine Learning in an Open-Source Framework, presented at SPE Norway Subsurface Conference, Bergen, Norway, April 2024. doi: 10.2118/218441-MS.
-1. Mushabe, R., Minougou, J.D., Landa-Marbán, D., Kane, B., Sandve, T.H., Submitted.
+1. Mushabe, R., Minougou, J.D., Landa-Marbán, D., Kane, B., Sandve, T.H., To appear.
 Predicting Ultimate Hydrogen Production and Residual Volume during Cyclic Underground Hydrogen Storage in Porous Media using Machine Learning.

 ## About pyopmnearwell
 The pyopmnearwell package is being funded by the [_HPC Simulation Software for the Gigatonne Storage Challenge project_](https://www.norceresearch.no/en/projects/hpc-simulation-software-for-the-gigatonne-storage-challenge) [project number 622059] and [_Center for Sustainable Subsurface Resources (CSSR)_](https://cssr.no)
 [project no. 331841].
-This is work in progress.
 Contributions are more than welcome using the fork and pull request approach.
 For a new feature, please request this by raising an issue.